 When you stop the show and really look, here is Rob and Laura Petrie’s dressing table with drawers.
 Rob is admiring himself before he leaves for his sailing trip with his best friend Jerry.

 The office.
-I have thought over the years that being a writer on a TV show would be one of the best jobs around.
-I would love to sit around on a couch or chair thinking up funny sketches everyday.
+Like I said, wouldn’t it be great to sit around on a couch or chair thinking up funny sketches everyday.

 Mel was always the butt of jokes for Buddy on the Dick Van Dyke Show.
 A good example of the lines Buddy would throw at Mel is:

 Mel Cooley: (clutching his temples) Look, I’ve got a great deal of work to do!